ray-project/ray/doc/source/rllib-sample-collection.rst

     >>>    "prev_rewards": ViewRequirement(shift=-1, data_col="rewards"),
     >>>}

-As seen in the example above, the `view_requirements` property holds a dictionary mapping string keys (e.g. "actions", "rewards", "next_obs", etc..) to a ViewRequirement object.
+The `view_requirements` properties hold a dictionary mapping string keys (e.g. "actions", "rewards", "next_obs", etc..) to a ViewRequirement object.
 This ViewRequirement object determines what exact data to provide under that key in case a SampleBatch or an input_dict needs to be build and fed into